couchbase/cbft/DESIGN.md

 should try to automatically reconnect and resume indexing from where they left off.

-## GT-E1 - The user should be able to see error conditions
+## GT-E1 - The user should be able to see error conditions.

 For example yellow or red coloring on node down and other error conditions.